The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 9 – The Dolls’ Houses

-Once out of the Library, continue walking through the galleries filled with paintings and furniture from the Dutch Golden Ages.
-Until you’ll come to the room dedicated to some of the most interesting furniture pieces from the 17th century – the dolls’ houses.
+Once out of the Library, continue walking through the galleries filled with paintings and furniture made during the Dutch Golden Age.
+On your way, you’ll stumble upon the room dedicated to some of the most interesting furniture pieces from the 17th century – the dolls’ houses.

 10 – Delft Blue

-In the next gallery, some of the most famous Dutch products from the 17th century could be seen – the Delft Blue.
-Inspired by China, Dutch soon started their own production of creating porcelain.
-Coloured in white and blue, you’ll see all the different kind of objects there.
-However, the most interesting are probably flower pyramids.
+In the next gallery, you’ll find some of the most famous Dutch products from the 17th century, the Delft Blue.
+Inspired by Chinese porcelain, the Dutch started their own production in the early 17th century.
+Coloured in white and blue, you’ll see all the different kinds of objects there.
+However, the most unique are the flower pyramids used to display tulips.

-⤷ TIP: If you’re wondering how they looked like with flowers in them, pay a visit to the Rijksmuseum cafe at the ground floor where one of those large flower pyramids is decorating the main table.
+⤷ TIP: If you’re wondering what they looked like with flowers in them, pay a visit to the Rijksmuseum cafe on the ground floor, where one of those large flower pyramids is decorating the main table.

 Other collections at the Rijksmuseum

-If you still have some energy left after seeing those ten Rijksmuseum highlights at the second floor, you can explore some of its other collections.
+If you still have some energy left after seeing these ten Rijksmuseum highlights on the second floor, explore some of the museum’s other collections.

 Special collections on the ground floor

-You’ll definitely find many interesting exhibits in some of the Rijksmuseum special collections on the ground floor.
-From the wooden ship models, musical instruments, jewellery, Delft blue or glass, you could spend hours in that part of the museum.
+You’ll find many interesting exhibits in some of the Rijksmuseum’s special collections on the ground floor.
+From the wooden ship models, musical instruments, jewellery, Delft blue, and glass, you could spend hours in that part of the museum alone.

 Dutch 19th-century art on the first floor

-Another part of the Rijksmuseum that shouldn’t be missed is a collection of the 19th-century art.
-Work of Dutch Impressionists, the Hague School and a small selection of Van Gogh’s paintings are located there.
+Another part of the Rijksmuseum that shouldn’t be missed is a collection of 19th-century art.
+You’ll find artwork of Dutch Impressionists, the Hague School painters, and a small collection of Van Gogh’s paintings there.

 ⤷ Read more: Art History Lesson – Vincent van Gogh